bowman2001/perplexdoc/content/doc/intro/thanks/index.md

 draft: true
 ---

-All images in this documentation were made available for free by numerous skilled photographers on [_Unsplash_](https://unsplash.com/).
+All images in this documentation were made available for free by numerous skilled photographers on [_Unsplash_][unsplash].
 Their names are included in the title pop-up and you can usually follow the link in the caption to get to the original picture and the author.

 The concept for a layout based on classical typographic principles grew over a few years out of many already existing ideas.
 I can’t even mention every helpful author I read about typography and web layout techniques.
 Many conceptual parts date back to _Matthew Buttericks_ beautiful online book [_Practical Typography_][pt], which also taught me a lot about typography in general and some about distinctive American-English features.